.png)

 HOPEFULL PAWS

-HopeFull Future extends its mission to provide vital support to animal shelters in Ukraine, recognizing the immense impact of the war on lost, injured, and traumatized animals.
-We are specifically aiding three shelters – two near the front lines in Nikopol and Kherson/Mykolaiv oblast, and one outside Lviv – by providing food, financial aid, alongside neutering & medical services.
-Those courageous local teams who run these shelters have dedicated themselves to caring for abandoned dogs and cats at huge personal risk to themselves (both the Nikopol & Kherson/Mykolaiv shelters are within artillery range of Front Line and are often shelled) Our commitment is rooted in supporting animals directly within Ukraine, honouring these local teams, and understanding that this approach is now the most practical and effective solution (supporting animals in Ukraine is much more cost effective than trying to seek adopted homed for them in the UK).
+We are specifically aiding three shelters – two near the front lines in Nikopol and Kherson/Mykolaiv oblast, and one outside Lviv – by providing food, financial aid, neutering medical services.
+Those courageous local teams who run these shelters have dedicated themselves to caring for abandoned dogs and cats at huge personal risk to themselves (both the Nikopol and Kherson/Mykolaiv shelters are within artillery range of the Front Line and are often shelled).
+Our commitment is rooted in supporting animals directly within Ukraine, honouring these local teams, and understanding that this approach is now the most practical and effective solution (supporting animals in Ukraine is much more cost effective than trying to seek adoption homes for them in the UK).

-Crucially, our vision is to look at the options of integrating these animal shelters with our "HopeFull Future" rehabilitation program.
-We believe the proven therapeutic value of animals, particularly dogs, can be a powerful gateway for Ukrainian service personnel, medics, and their families to rebuild their shattered lives, address mental health challenges, and rediscover their potential as contributors to a thriving post-war Ukraine.
+Increasingly we are also connecting with veteran rehabilitation programmes and providing the opportunity to leverage the proven therapeutic benefits of being with and caring for an animal.
+Animals, particularly dogs, can be a powerful gateway for Ukrainian service personnel, medics, and their families to rebuild their shattered lives, address mental health challenges, and rediscover their potential as contributors to a thriving post-war Ukraine.
 The Kherson/Mykolaiv shelter is already pioneering this approach by building a small accommodation facility for injured service personnel to engage directly with animals, fostering healing and potential adoption.

 LVIV SHELTER